Center Open

 The Center Open, or Abierto del Centro, is one of the major regional open golf tournaments in Argentina.
 Founded in 1927, it has always been held at the Córdoba Golf Club in Córdoba.

 In 2001, Ángel Cabrera set the course record of 60 in the final round, and also equalled the tournament record aggregate score of 270, set by Ángel Franco in 1992.
 Roberto De Vicenzo won seven titles between 1943 and 1974.

+The 2022 event, played on PGA Tour Latinoamérica in April, was renamed in memory of Eduardo Romero; who had died in February earlier that year.